suleakturk/Kafka-MongoDB-CDC-App/README.md

 ### [http://localhost:8081/](http://localhost:8081/)

-- After that, you can start producer and consumer for produce sample number datas into KafDrop:
+- After that, you can start producer and consumer for produce sample number datas into KafDrop with using this script on terminal:

 ### `python producer.py` for run producer and produce datas but just wait few minutes..